Paulinha102/wordpress-gutenberg-block/README.md

 ## Step 15: Render block in page
 **• Creat file render.php in src/blocks/curvy' <br>
 • Edit block.json add "render": "file:./render.php"**

+# How to Create a Custom Category
+**• Add the block_categories_all filter and insert the new custom category at the beginning of the categories array ' <br>
+• Create an assets directory, and save the SVG file for the icon in this folder<br>
+• In the src/blocks/curvy/index.js file, set the SVG image as the icon for this block**